Prapthi564/DevOps-DevSecOps-Hackathon/README.md

 ## Introduction

-In this hackathon, you will immerse yourself in the world of DevOps, exploring innovative solutions and pushing the boundaries of CI/CD.
+In this hackathon, you will automate your development lifecycle with CI/CD using GitHub Actions, ensuring efficient builds, tests, and deployments.
+Strengthen repository security with GitHub Advanced Security, covering vulnerability detection, dependency scanning, and code analysis.

+Explore and navigte through the advanced security challenges and enforce policies, aligning with industry standards.
+Transition to the cloud with Azure Chaos Studio, implementing monitoring solutions and resilience testing to enhance application reliability.

 ## Learning Objectives